-The Group is exposed to the counter-party risk of its partners with respect to certain co-ownership or co-operation arrangements, including joint venture arrangements
+The Group is exposed to the counter-party risk of its partners with respect to certain coownership or co-operation arrangements, including joint venture arrangements

-Some of the Group's properties are held and operated or may be proposed to be developed through co-ownership or co-operation arrangements (including among others joint venture arrangements) with third parties who operate units within premises in which the Group is present.
+Some of the Group's properties are held and operated, or may be proposed to be developed, through co-ownership or co-operation arrangements (including among others joint venture arrangements) with third parties.
 In addition, but to a limited extent, title to certain of the Group's properties is shared.
 The Group has co-ownership agreements with certain of the Group's largest tenants.
 Such arrangements may result in the Group sharing control of such assets with third parties.
-As a result, certain decisions relating to those assets within such arrangements may depend upon the consent or notification of the Group's relevant partners.
-Disputes may arise between Group and the relevant partners in respect of an arrangement, which could mean that the Group is not able to manage or deal with a particular asset or property as it sees fit.
-These risks are accentuated where
+As a result, certain decisions relating to those assets within such arrangements may arise between the Group and the relevant partners in respect of an arrangement, which could mean that the Group is not able to manage or deal with a particular asset or property as it sees fit.
+These risks are accentuated where the Group shares title to properties.

-Group shares title to properties.
-Specific risks arising from such co-ownership/co-operation arrangements and title sharing which are not present in relation to projects that are wholly-owned include risks that, (i) the Group's relevant partners may have different objectives from the Group, including with respect to the appropriate timing and pricing of any sale or refinancing of a development held as part of a co-ownership arrangement; (ii) the Group's relevant partners may take action contrary to the Group's instructions or requests, policies or objectives, or frustrate its actions; and (iii) the Group's relevant partners might become bankrupt or insolvent.; and (iv) with respect to co-title and development projects the Group may be required to provide additional financing to make up for any shortfall due to the Group's relevant partner(s) failing to provide such finance or to furnish any required collateral to the financing banks.
+Specific risks arising from co-ownership and co-operation arrangements or relating to title sharing, which are not present in relation to projects that are wholly-owned, operated and developed by the Group, include risks that (i) the Group's relevant partners may have different objectives from the Group, including with respect to the appropriate timing and pricing of any sale or refinancing of an investment property held as part of a co-ownership arrangement; (ii) the Group's relevant partners may take action contrary to the Group's instructions or requests, policies or objectives, or frustrate its actions; (iii) the Group's relevant partners might become bankrupt or insolvent; and (iv) with respect to co-title and development projects, the Group may be required to provide additional financing to make up for any shortfall due to the Group's relevant partner(s) failing to provide such finance or to furnish any required collateral to the financing banks.
+In addition, risks relating to joint venture arrangements may include potential joint and several or secondary liability for transactions and liabilities of the joint venture entity; the difficulty of maintaining uniform standards, controls, procedures and policies; and depending on the specific joint venture terms, the possible termination or commencement of a forced buy or sell procedure in relation to either the investment property or a stake in the joint venture.
+These risks, if realised, could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.

-Disputes or disagreements with any of the Group's partners may result in significant delays and increased costs associated with the development or redevelopment of Atrium's properties.
+Disputes or disagreements with any of the Group's partners may result in significant delays and increased costs associated with the operation, development or redevelopment of the Group's properties.
 Even where the Group has a controlling interest, certain major decisions (such as whether to sell, refinance or enter into a lease or contractor agreement and the terms on which to do so) may require the partner's or other third party's approval.
 Failure to reach or maintain agreement with the Group's partners or other third parties on the matters relating to the financing, disposals, development and operation of the relevant properties could have a material adverse effect on the Group's business, financial condition, prospects and results of operations.